 We accept Visa, MasterCard, Discover and American Express credit and debit cards online.
 You are also welcome to use a friend or family member’s credit or debit card with their permission.
 If you would prefer to pay using a check and wire transfer, please contact us for more information.

 A beneficiary refers to someone who is eligible to receive distributions from your insurance plan in case of your death while covered under the policy.
-Under the Atlas Travel plan there are death benefits that will pay out a financial sum if that were to happen, and so on the application you would need to define who would receive these benefits.
-Typically you would put down your mother, father, brother, sister, husband, or wife as a beneficiary – but you have the option to put anyone you want even if they are located outside your host country.
+Under the Atlas Travel plan, there are death benefits that will pay out a financial sum if this were to happen, and so on the application, you will need to indicate who would receive these benefits.
+Typically, you would put down your mother, father, brother, sister, husband, or wife as a beneficiary — but you have the option to put anyone you would like, even if they are located outside of your host country.

 Please note – Extensions and renewals may be completed through the Student Zone before the plan expires and there is a $5 fee per extension or renewal.